 Keep It Cool

 Make sure to stay in the moment when you are playing.
 Any breaks in your sound could result in that one person who is willing to pay to completely ignore you.
 You also don’t want to make too big of a deal when people do decide to pay you—approaching your stage to drop a dollar is for many stepping out of their comfort zone.
-Keep focus, maybe give an affirming nod, and stay on the path.
+Busking in NYC is about keeping focus, maybe giving an affirming nod, and staying on the path.